daveaglick/daveaglick/Input/posts/wrappingstringbuilder.md

   - strings
   - algorithms
 ---
 I've been working on a Roslyn-powered documentation generator built on top of [Wyam](http://wyam.io) for a little while, but recently ran into an area that's taken a lot longer than I thought it would.
-I've been trying to generate syntax strings that look like the ones on the MSDN site:
+I've been trying to generate syntax strings that look like the ones on the MSDN site.

 <img src="/Content/posts/syntax.png" alt="Syntax" class="img-responsive" style="margin-top: 6px; margin-bottom: 6px;">

 It turns out this is really hard.
-Roslyn doesn't quite do this in the box (thought it gets close) and getting the formatting correct with wrapping and indents is a challenge.
+Roslyn doesn't quite do this in the box (though it gets close).
+This means you have to rely on parsing out the different segments of the definition yourself (this part of the process is for a future blog post).
+Getting the formatting to look good with wrapping and indents once you bring it all together is a challenge.

 To addess that last problem, I created a little helper class that can append string segments with an optional indication of whether they should be allowed to wrap to the next line.
 You can also specify (and change) a string prefix to use for new lines (for indenting text, for example).
 I haven't seen anything else like this out there, and it took me a while to work through all the edge cases (it's covered by unit tests in my actual project), so I figured I'd share in case it helps anyone.